One needn’t have a special Valentine, to be one.

 Mountains stretch upward on an inhale;

-Blessed by the view from the top, we are all one
+Blessed by the view from the top, we are one.

 Love of what the eye can see and the heart can feel

-Draws us home to a place we had never been
+Draws us home, to a place we’d never been.

 Cracked at the first stroke, recast twice, then hidden during the 1777 British occupation of Philadelphia, the Liberty Bell endures as a symbol of the possibilities a very big dream can bring.